DmitryGubanov/cookie/README.md

 A two-person Android game inspired by "relationship coupons".
 In short, both people provide a set of rewards they're willing to be responsible for, such a washing dishes or taking them out to dinner.
 For each reward, you can specify a probability for drawing it from the set of rewards as well as the frequency with which that reward can be drawn (once a day, week, month).
 Then the other person will be able to draw that reward from their periodic lottery (or fortune cookie) and have that reward available for usage.

-Currently, plans to enforce abiding to your own rewards or keeping track of how rewards will be used are up in the air.
-The main goal is getting one-player functionality going before involving anything over the internet.

 # Current work in progress
 This is a low priority project which gets benched for other, more interesting projects.